llllllllll/lain/docs/source/lstm.rst

 The network consists of stacked long short-term memory layers feeding into one densly connected layer for each error output.

+To better learn what the user finds difficult, we weigh the samples based on their zscore.
+Concretely we clip the zscore from 1 to 4 and weigh the samples based on that value.

 Reducing Error to Accuracy
 ``````````````````````````